Complete Guide to Estate and Gift Taxation

 After reading Chapter 5, participants will be able to:

-1. Identify tax credits noting qualified computational expenses, limitations and restrictions.
+1. Identify tax credits specifying qualified computational expenses, limitations and restrictions.

 2. Recognize the estimated tax rules and procedures including payment deadlines, underpayment penalties and the economics of overpaying estimated taxes, and specify the nondeductible interest types.